-Grant Number(s): 213712 Project 2021 and 213713 Project 2122
+Grant Number(s): 213713 Project 2122

-Criteria: Wage Rate Requirements states that for construction contracts in excess of \$2,000 non-federal entities notify contractors and subcontractors about the Department of Labor prevailing wage rate requirements.
+Criteria: Wage Rate Requirements states that for construction contracts in excess of \$2,000 nonfederal entities notify contractors and subcontractors about the Department of Labor prevailing wage rate requirements.
 Additionally, non-federal entities are required to obtain copies of certified payrolls for contractors and/or subcontractors.

-Cause: When the Window Replacement Project and the Electronic Thermostat Controls Upgrade Project were bid Wate Rate Requirements were discussed, however it was not included in writing in the bid or contract agreement.
+Cause: When the Electronic Thermostat Controls Upgrade Project were bid Wate Rate Requirements were discussed, however it was not included in writing in the bid or contract agreement.